 - The documents

-It must be submitted to the doctoral students' reception office at least 4 weeks before the defence: make an appointment with the doctoral students' reception office.
+It must be submitted to the doctoral candidates' reception office at least 4 weeks before the defence: make an appointment with the doctoral candidates' reception office.

 The thesis subject must have the same wording on all documents and copies.